The UK’s Leading Orthopaedic Shockwave Clinic

 How Long Will the Shockwave Therapy Take to Work?

-Generally, shockwave for de Quervain’s Syndrome will resolve after three to four sessions, depending on your condition and how long you may have suffered with it, while early diagnosis can reduce the number of sessions needed.
+Generally, shockwave for de Quervain’s Syndrome will resolve after four to six sessions, depending on your condition and how long you may have suffered with it, while early diagnosis can reduce the number of sessions needed.
 Sometimes it may take several weeks for the full effects to be felt.
 The alternative is invasive surgery.

 It is important that you work with your physical therapist to ensure that you have an exercise regime and massage to ensure full recovery.